tsatria03/SimpleFighterRemake/docks/readme.txt

 Letter, W: Opens the weapons menu, if pressed.
 Letter, S: Opens the shields menu, if pressed.
 Letter, E: Opens the object viewer menu, if pressed.
-Letter, U: Opens the characters menu, if pressed.
 Letter, O: Opens the Builder menu in the builder mode, if pressed.
 Letter, V: Opens the points menu, if pressed.